Brooke Ablon - Fort Point Capital

 Prior to founding Fort Point Capital in 2010, Brooke was a Founding Partner of Fidelity Equity Partners, a $500 million growth buyout fund sponsored by Fidelity Investments.
 At Fidelity Equity Partners, Brooke was responsible for the fund’s North American operations, was a member of its investment committee and Chairman of the Board for two portfolio companies.
 During his tenure co-leading Fidelity Equity Partners, the firm was created, successfully launched in the marketplace, and completed four acquisitions and one exit.

 Before Fidelity, Brooke was a Partner at The Riverside Company in New York.
-While at Riverside, Brooke sponsored 20 acquisitions, was a member of its investment committee and was Chairman of the Board for 11 portfolio companies.
+While at Riverside, Brooke sponsored twenty acquisitions, was a member of its investment committee and was Chairman of the Board for 11 portfolio companies.
 Brooke’s primary investment activities focused on healthcare, business services and consumer services.
 Previously, Brooke was a founder of ARI Group, a broker-dealer and opportunity fund focused on distressed debt and underperforming businesses, and earlier was an officer at Bank of Boston.

 Brooke received a B.A. in history and psychology from Amherst College.
 He lives in Boston and is an avid sports fan.